MSc-Dissertation-2023/Final-Masters-Project/README.md

 The player will receive a score at the end of the game which depends on the player's performance in both stage one and stage two.

 ## How does scoring work?
-At the first stage of the game, the scoring is based on
+At the first stage of the game, the scoring is inversely related to time taken to complete the maze.
+At the second stage of the game, every zombie kill grants one score.
+The final score will score of stage 1 + score of stage 2.

+## Dependencies
+Unity - 2022.3.1f1
+Text Mesh Pro - 3.0.6

 # Assets
 * Zombies - Romero from mixamo